uwezukwechibuzor/blogmos/docs/software-design.md

 ### 1 Audiences

-There will be different types of users who may be interested in using ChatMos.
-Chatmos is a social Hub built for the cosmos Ecosystem
+There will be different types of users who may be interested in using BlogMos.
+Blogmos is a Blog Hub built for the cosmos Ecosystem

 #### a Cosmos Ecosystem Validators
 #### b Cosmos Ecosystem Delegators